Lost (1956 film): Production

 It was produced by Sydney Box who returned to Rank after a long absence.

 The film was shot in Pinewood.
-Stars David Knight and Julia Arnall had recently signed with the Rank Organisation and been in The Young Lovers and Simon and Laura respectively.
+Stars David Knight and Julia Arnall had recently signed with the Rank Organisation Film Productions and been in The Young Lovers and Simon and Laura respectively.
 Filming took place in September 1955.

 Critical reception

 The Monthly Film Bulletin wrote: "Hackneyed situations and conventional characterization prevent this melodrama from developing much in the way of tension or emotional conviction, and flat direction has done little to prop up a contrived script.
 Performances generally are barely adequate, although there are characteristically assured sketches from Thora Hird and Joan Sims."

 Kine Weekly wrote: "Intriguing and unusual story, first-class acting and direction, popular cast, smooth dialogue, irresistible feminine angle, good atmosphere, thrilling finale and Eastman Color."

 Variety called it "a tightly made meller" which "backs plenty of dramatic suspense but lacks the quality to make it a really absorbing entertainment...Farrar's solid performance is always believable.
 Knight plays in a single key which tends to become slightly monotonous while Miss Arnall, an attractive newcomer, shows promise for a bright future.
 Eleanor Summerfield, Anthony Oliver and Thora Hird turn in standard portrayals in support.
 There's a delightful cameo by Joan Sims as an ice-cream girl.
 Guy Green's direction extracts most of the suspense from Janet Green's screenplay.
 Benjamin Frankel's music and Harry Waxman's lensing are plus features."

 Filmink called the film gripping although felt it would have been more suspenseful without the husband character.

 Allmovie wrote: "This nail-biting film is filled to capacity with many of Britain's top supporting players, including Thora Hird, Everley Gregg, Joan Sims, Shirley Anne Field, Joan Hickson, Dandy Nichols, Mona Washbourne, Barbara Windsor and George Woodbridge."

 The Radio Times wrote, "this film succeeds because it confronts every parent's nightmare: what happens when you suddenly look away and find your child is missing when you look back?
 Of course, this being a class-riddled Rank picture, it's the nanny who loses the baby, but it's pretty harrowing nonetheless, despite the casting of insipid David Knight and Julia Arnall as baby Simon's parents.
 Granite-faced cop David Farrar is on hand to bring grit to screenwriter Janet Green's earnest chase movie, and not-so-hidden among the red herrings are a welter of British character players, with particularly impressive work from Thora Hird.
 The little-known Anna Turner also gives a fine performance as the tormented baby-snatcher, and Harry Waxman's colour location photography is superb, but the cliff-top climax is a little hard to believe."